Chiang Kai-shek Memorial Hall: Subsequent history

 The square became Taipei's site of choice for mass gatherings as soon as it opened.
 The nature of many of those gatherings gave the site new public meanings.
 The hall and square became the hub of events in the 1980s and early 1990s that ushered Taiwan into its era of modern democracy.
 Of the many pro-democracy demonstrations that took place at the square, the most influential were the Wild Lily student movement rallies of 1990.
 The movement provided the impetus for the far-reaching political reforms of President Lee Teng-hui.
 These culminated in the first popular elections of national leaders in 1996.

 The site's importance in the development of Taiwan's democracy led to the plaza's rededication as Liberty Square by President Chen Shui-bian in 2007.
 The Memorial Hall was also renamed in a dedication to democracy.
 The announcement of the new names was greeted with hostility by Kuomintang officials.
 The original dedication to Chiang was subsequently restored to the hall by President Ma Ying-jeou, while the name Liberty Square was eventually affirmed by officials across party lines.

 In 2017, on the occasion of the 70th anniversary of the February 28 Incident and the 30th anniversary of the lifting of martial law, Taiwan's Ministry of Culture announced plans to transform the hall into a national center for “facing history, recognizing agony, and respecting human rights.”
 Scholars and experts were invited to form an advisory group to help plan the hall's transformation.
 Public discussion of the transformation began the following year in forums held throughout Taiwan.

 The Chinese inscription now over the main gate declares the plaza Liberty Square.
 The calligraphic style recalls that of Wang Xizhi in the East Jin Dynasty (see Chinese calligraphy).
 The style is noted for its sense of vitality, movement and freedom.
 The characters in the inscription are placed in left-to-right sequence to follow modern practice in Taiwan.
 (The right-to-left order of ancient Chinese tradition had been observed at the site up until then.)

+In February 2017, during the administration of President Tsai Ing-wen, then Minister of Culture Cheng Li-chun promoted transitional justice reforms for the Chiang Kai-shek Memorial Hall.
+She invited experts and scholars to form an advisory committee on the memorial’s transformation, removed merchandise related to Chiang Kai-shek, stopped playing the “Chiang Kai-shek Memorial Song,” and renamed major exhibition and performance spaces—such as Zhongzheng Gallery, Jieshi Hall, Ruiyuan Hall, Zhiqing Hall, Meiling Gallery, Caiyu Gallery, and Zhongzheng Performance Hall—using numbers and floor designations instead.